 A class 1 misdemeanor, tampering in the first degree is tampering with the property of an institution or utility that provides health or safety protection.
 A class 2 misdemeanor, tampering in the second degree is tampering with the another’s property with the intent to annoy, injure, or inconvenience.11

 Trespass is unlawfully entering or remaining on someone else’s property.
-Trespass can be prosecuted as first degree, second degree, or third degree, depending on circumstances of the case.
+Trespass can be prosecuted as first degree, second degree, or third degree, depending on the circumstances of the case.

 Our criminal defense lawyers create attorney-client relationships throughout the state of Colorado, including Denver, Colorado Springs, Greeley, Broomfield, Aurora, Lakewood, Greenwood Village, Jefferson County, Thornton, Westminster, and more.
 We fight for the best possible outcome in every type of criminal case, such as DUI, child abuse, theft crimes, drug offenses, and more.